 Products including the vast array of kitchen appliances with built in failure components attracting their customer base back to them for further purchases are an example of product orientation.
 Traditional marketing theories are said to favour this ideology.
 Though somewhat devious, it is most definitely effective.
 Attracting customers to their product range has become more difficult because consumers have become more literate in technology and, therefore, can research items before purchase.
 This allows them to make a conscious and informed decision to avoid companies with this ethos.

 Another popular contemporary marketing theory is shared value.
 This theory considers the market that the company is wanting to penetrate and seeks to offer perks in said market.
-A successful example of this would include Tesla.
+A successful example of this would be Tesla.
 They have invested millions of dollars building charging stations for electric cars across North America, Europe and Asia.
 The stations can be used by many different branded electric cars.
 They have actively tried to improve the market whilst simultaneously attract more customers to them.
 For B2B companies, this may include creating events where companies in the same industry can be invited and discuss amongst themselves offers they can give each other.

-Can these Strategies be used Eclectically?
+Can These Strategies Be used Eclectically?